Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "It’s a cultural thing," Patel explained.
 "They believe charity is an insult."

 "They also believe eating meat is inherently evil.
-Since the Gao are both very charitable and *very* carnivorous…"
+Since the Gao are both very charitable and *very* carnivorous..."

 "God, they sound like a mopey vegan teenager."

 "There are a few billion of them.
-I’m sure most are just happy to not get slaughtered by Hunters, but the Grandmatriarchs are…"
+I’m sure most are just happy to not get slaughtered by Hunters, but the Grandmatriarchs are..."

 "Hidebound?"
 Patel suggested.